 ADB has provided significant loan-financed funding to support Palau through the COVID-19 economic and fiscal crisis.
 ADB follows the DSA finding and thus currently provides concessional loan funding to Palau along with periodic country-specific and regional technical assistance programs.
 Palau can borrow roughly \$30 million annually from ADB.
 Prior to the COVID-19 pandemic, Palau had outstanding balances of \$50 million with the ADB for loans that supported water and sanitation improvements and ICT investments.
-Under COVID-19 pandemic-related facilities: the Disaster Resilience Program and the Covid-19 Pandemic Response Option, that level of indebtedness to ADB has increased markedly.
-Palau has also undertaken a Policy-Based Loan (PBL) in the form of budgetary support to operate through the period of severe fiscal shock.
+During COVID, the ADB provided \$118.63 million in resources to Palau, including \$115 million in loans, \$1.77 million in grants, and \$1.86 million in technical assistance (TA).
+Using the COVID-19 pandemic-related facilities: the Disaster Resilience Program and the Covid-19 Pandemic Response Option, Palau indebtedness to ADB increased markedly.
+Palau has also undertaken a Policy Based Loan (PBL) in the form of budgetary support to operate through the period of severe fiscal shock.
 The PBL is structured into two sub-programs with the policy reform requirements now completed and funds released for both sub-programs.
-Current debts to the ADB total \$124 million.
+Current debts to the ADB total \$124 million in FY2022.
+Current program plans indicate ADB's 2023-2024 support for Palau infrastructure, sector programs, and projects is an estimated \$47.7 million.